-Our defense attorneys at Berry Law Firm represent people charged with drug offenses throughout the state of Nebraska, and we have offices located in Seward, Lincoln, and Omaha.
+Our defense attorneys at Berry Law represent people charged with drug offenses throughout the state of Nebraska, and we have offices located in Seward, Lincoln, and Omaha.

 Drug Stops in Seward

 In Seward, Interstate drug possession defense revolves around the stop, detention, search, and arrest of all individuals involved.
 Law enforcement occasionally violates a driver’s fourth amendment rights by unlawfully searching a vehicle.
-Our criminal defense lawyers at Berry Law Firm have won suppression hearings in Seward County in which evidence was suppressed and the case dismissed due to unlawful conduct by either the state patrol or sheriff’s office.
+Our criminal defense lawyers at Berry Law have won suppression hearings in Seward County in which evidence was suppressed and the case dismissed due to unlawful conduct by either the state patrol or sheriff’s office.

 Understanding the Classifications of Drugs